Avatar photo

 The small-cap advantage

-Last week, Trump announced plans to enact tariffs on China, Mexico, and Canada as soon as he takes office.
+Back in November, Trump announced plans to enact tariffs on China, Mexico, and Canada as soon as he takes office.
+(Whether that will come to fruition soon remains to be seen—more on this below.)

 Many stocks pulled back on the news… such as auto manufacturers and other companies that import a lot of products from Canada or China.

 But one corner of the market actually rallied: small caps.
-In fact, the Russell 2000 is up around 8% since the election and hit a new all-time high following Trump’s tariff announcement.
+While the Russell 2000 has since returned these gains, the initial bump highlights how small caps react to tariff news.

 Why?
 Because most small-cap companies do the bulk of their business domestically, insulating them from the direct impact of international tariffs.
 Unlike the S&P 500’s multinational giants, which generate 30–40% of their profits overseas, small caps benefit from a “buy American” effect when tariffs push costs higher for imported goods.